rerun-io/rerun/docs/content/reference/types/archetypes/video_frame_reference.md

 References a single video frame.

-Used to display video frames from a [`archetypes.AssetVideo`](https://rerun.io/docs/reference/types/archetypes/asset_video).
+Used to display individual video frames from a [`archetypes.AssetVideo`](https://rerun.io/docs/reference/types/archetypes/asset_video).
+To show an entire video, a fideo frame reference for each frame of the video should be logged.

 ## Components